DavidsonGroup/flexiplex/index.md

 Recent library prepration kits for ONT PCR amplified cDNA attach unique molecular identifiers (UMIs) to the 5' end of transcripts.
 These can be used for deduplication in downstream data analysis.
 The UMI sequence for each read can be extracted using flexiplex:
 ```
-flexiplex -l TTGGTGCTGATATT -k "GCTTT" -r TTTGGGG -u 22 -f 3 -e 1 reads.fastq
+flexiplex -x TTGGTGCTGATATTGCTTTTTTGGGG -u "???.....???" -b "" -k "?" -f 3 -e 1 reads.fastq
 ```
 The UMIs will be added to the read ID in the output .fastq file and flexiplex_reads_barcodes.txt will contain a list of identified UMIs.
-Note that the barcode sequence here, GCTTT comes from the left flanking sequence is needed as a placeholder.
+Note that in the current version, the sequence provided after -u needs to be a string of wildcard characters, '?' the length of the expected UMI.
 The example above comes from data we have tested on and may need to be adjusted for different library preparation kits.

 # Output